vocalpy/vocalpy/docs/getting_started/quickstart.md

 sorted(wav_paths) == sorted(bfsongrepo.sound)
 ```

-But we're just showing how you would do this with a directory of your data.
+(We're just showing how you would do this with a directory of your data.)
-Finally we can load all these files as shown in the last line of the snippet.
+Finally we can load all these files, as was shown in the last line of the snippet.

 ```{code-cell} ipython3
 sounds = [
     voc.Sound.read(wav_path) for wav_path in wav_paths
 ]
 ```

+Next we'll show how to work with sound in a pipeline for processing data.
+For more detail on how to use the {py:class}`vocalpy.Sound` class,
+please see the "examples" section of the API documentation
+(that you can go to by clicking on the name of the class
+in this sentence).

 ## Classes for steps in pipelines for processing data in acoustic communication